himalravee/smart-waste-management/README.md

 * The notebook computes metrics and plots a confusion matrix and training history.
 Use these to analyze model performance and avoid overfitting.

-## Deployment

-* After converting to TFLite, the model can be deployed on edge devices like Raspberry Pi or ESP32 (with appropriate optimizations).

-## License

-This project is licensed under the MIT License.
-See `LICENSE` for details.